SheCodesAus/she-codes-crowdfunding-api-project-Ms-KL/README.md

-NOTE:
+SUBMISSION + DEPLOYMENT NOTE:
-* this repo was deployed to Fly.
-However:
+* For project submission, this repo was deployed to Fly
-  * to continue working on this project, it was forked to: https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL
+* However to continue working on this project after submission:
+  *  it was forked to: https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL
   * improvements have since been made to this project using the above new [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL)
   * the new [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL) has since been redeployed to fly with the changes
+* As a result:
-* as a result, this repo will not match the final deployed project in fly.
-Please see [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL) for up-to-date repo that matches the deployed version.
+  * this repo will not match the final deployed project in fly.
+  * Please see [fork](https://github.com/Ms-KL/she-codes-crowdfunding-api-project-Ms-KL) for up-to-date repo that matches the deployed version.

 # {{ Communitree: DRF Crowdfunding Project }}